DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/using-web-spice-in-isis-and-ale.md

-# Use Web SpiceQL in ISIS and ALE
+# Using Web Spice in ISIS and ALE

 ## ISIS